backdrop-contrib/slick/README.txt

 KNOWN ISSUES
 --------------------------------------------------------------------------------
 - The Slick lazyLoad is not supported with picture-enabled images.
-Slick only falicitates Picture to get in.
+Slick only facilitates Picture to get in.
 The image formatting is taken over by Picture.
-- Fullscreen admin preview with Views is intentionally disabled to avoid interfering/ covering admin pages.
+- Photobox is not compatible with infinite true + slidesToShow > 1, since slicks will have clones which are filtered out by Photobox loader, otherwise dup thumbnails.
+It works best for:
+  - infinite true + slidesToShow 1
+  - infinite false + slidesToShow N
+  If "infinite true + slidesToShow > 1" is a must, simply override the JS to remove ":not(.slick-cloned)", and disable 'thumbs' option.
 - The following is not module related, but worth a note: o lazyLoad ondemand has issue with dummy image excessive height.
-See above for the recommended fixes.
     Added fixes to suppress it via CSS. o If the total < slidesToShow, Slick behaves.
 Previously added a workaround to fix this, but later dropped and handed over to the core instead. o Fade option with multiple slideToShow will screw up.